amckenna41/DCBLSTM_PSP/README.md

 # protein_structure_prediction_DeepLearning
 Secondary Protein Structure Prediction using Neural Networks and Deep Learning.

+**status**
+> Development Stage

 Datasets used for training:
 cullpdb+profile_6133.npy.gz - this dataset is dividied into training/testing/validation/test sets.
 cullpdb+profile_6133_filtered.npy.gz - this dataset is filtered to remove redundancies with the CB513 test dataset.

 The cullpdf_profile6133 dataset is in numpy format, thus for training and usabilitiy, it is reshaped into a 3-D array of size 6133 x 700 x 57 (Protein x amino acids(peptide chain) x features (for each amino acid)).